 There are people out there who will say you’re only wasting time and money if you choose to focus on running ads for your small business.
 These are the people you need to stay away from.
 In reality, ads, especially the PPC kind, can seriously boost the growth of your startup.
 By investing a little effort and utilizing some resources, you’ll get a better understanding about whether or not people like what you have to offer and would be interested in paying money for it.

-Right now we’ve actually hacked our own business model and we’ve seen great results with offering content marketing services for customers who want to get the word out about their business, brand and products.
+Right now we’ve actually hacked our own business model and we’ve seen great results with offering content marketing services and SEO solutions for customers who want to get the word out about their business, brand and products.

 We’re the only ones who can currently provide blog content for your startup and also guarantee a certain number of unique visitors on each article after we promote it through social media.